DevExpress/testcafe/docs/articles/documentation/why-testcafe/README.md

 ### Client-Server Architecture

-The server-client architecture of TestCafe allows it to execute system-level and in-browser code.
+TestCafe's hybrid client-server architecture lets it execute both system-level and in-browser code.

 * TestCafe uses [high-level system APIs](https://github.com/DevExpress/testcafe-browser-tools) to launch and manage browsers.
-This is necessary to achieve full control over test execution.
+This is necessary to control the test execution process.
 * TestCafe tests are Node.js scripts.
 They can launch services and applications, read and write system files, make use of your favorite libraries.
 * TestCafe uses client-side automation scripts to execute in-browser actions.
 This is how our testing library handles asynchronous events, simulates user activity, and executes user-defined JavaScript.

-Our experience shows that this hybrid approach gives users the best of both worlds.
 Early versions of TestCafe ran entirely in the browser.
-This caused a number of issues.
-The tests’ capabilities were limited, the application often interfered with page execution, and the sub-optimal logic separation caused browser crashes.
-Since then, we decoupled the engine, exposed the underlying Node.js API, and implemented a test runner that executes test scripts server-side.
+Moving to a hybrid architecture allowed us to improve the tests' stability and expand the framework's range of testing capabilities.

 ### Page Proxying: Bridging the Client-Server Gap

 You may notice that when you run TestCafe, the URL in the browser’s address bar does not match that of your website.
 This happens because TestCafe runs an under-the-hood reverse proxy.

-The [testcafe-hammerhead](https://github.com/DevExpress/testcafe-hammerhead) proxy intercepts browser requests and adds automation scripts to the requested resources.
-It then modifies the URLs contained within the resource, so that they point to the proxy.
-This way, neither the client-side code, nor the resources it communicates with, can tell that the page has been modified.
-To conceal automation scripts from the rest of the page code, TestCafe mocks the browser API.
+The [testcafe-hammerhead](https://github.com/DevExpress/testcafe-hammerhead) proxy intercepts browser requests and injects automation scripts into the requested pages.
+When the proxy receives data, it changes all the URLs on the resource so that they point to the proxy.
+This means that neither the client-side code nor other resources in use can tell that the page has been modified.
+To conceal automation scripts from the rest of the page code, TestCafe also intercepts some of the requests to the browser API.

 The proxying mechanism ensures that the page appears to be hosted at the original URL even to the test code.